 - Numantia Celtiberian Ruins (known for its heroic resistance to the Roman Empire: you can read more in my Soria post)

-- Interesting small towns on the road – Sigueza, Medinacelli, Buitrago del Lozoya, and Aranda de Duero
+- Cute small towns near Madrid, like Sigueza, Medinacelli, Buitrago del Lozoya, and Aranda de Duero

 - If you like underrated cities in Spain – consider making a stop at Soria or Vitoria-Gasteiz

-Each of these places is worth visiting, but depending on your travel preferences, you can pick one and drop by on the road from Madrid to Pamplona.
+Each of these places is worth visiting, but depending on your travel preferences, you can choose one to stop by on the road from Madrid to Pamplona.
+For art lovers, consider the Burgos Cathedral, and for history enthusiasts, the Numantia Ruins are a must-see.

 Days 2/3 Pamplona & The Pyrenees of Navarra